hovermind/py-sheet/data_types_and_variables.md

 name: str = "hassan"
 ```

-**Tuple is discussed in deep-dive and list, set, dict are discussed in data-structure**
+**Note: Tuple is discussed in deep-dive and list, set, dict are discussed in data-structure**